letakeane/gridpractice/module-2/projects/game-time.md

     * Be clear about the value/utility of doing the refactor
 * Summarize any refactors needing to be done
 * Point out strengths of the code - end on a positive note

+Convention has been to give the groups their scores during the eval, with applicable areas "PENDING" until the requested refactors are submitted.